Reviews You Can Rely On

 We like to be able to recommend a boot to you that skis narrow to mid-fat skis well, tours very well, weighs around one kilogram, and transitions from up to down and back again with one lever move.
 In the past, we have been able to give that product an Editors Choice award, but ski boot innovation has come a long way.
 The Dynafit TLT X stands out as our recommendation for speedy touring because of its one-move transition lever.
 This function is so much more efficient than other top lightweight boots on the market that require complex transition sequences.

-But there are other boots that weigh about as much as the TLT X, tour just as well, and ski downhill better – namely the Scarpa F1 LT.
-While the fit of the TLT X is comfortable and accessible to most foot shapes, its minimalist design isn't very warm (though that is to be expected of any lightweight touring boot.
+Other boots in our lineup weigh about as much as the TLT X, tour just as well, and ski downhill better – namely the Scarpa F1 XT.
+While the fit of the TLT X is comfortable and accessible to most foot shapes, its minimalist design isn't very warm (though that is to be expected of any lightweight touring boot).
 The cable-and-dial lower closure is contentious, but it works for this boot.
 For us, it really comes back to the efficiency gained by the one-move transition.
 There may be other boots that ski or tour slightly better, but if we're on a mission with tight margins, the ease of transition of the TLT X just might make all the difference.

 Read more: Dynafit TLT X review